conradf7/ebs-encrypt/README.md

         NOTE:
-        **This will encrypt all volumes for the EC2,  including the ROOT volume :)
+        **This will encrypt all volumes for the EC2, including the ROOT volume!

-        **If an EC2 instance is in the running state, it will be STOPPED first, before its volumes are encrypted
+        **If an EC2 instance is running, it will be STOPPED (to ensure disk integrity) before its volumes are encrypted

-## Python version:
+## Python versions:
-This is portable and tested to work using ANY major release of python,
-                    including 2.7+ and 3.4+
+This is portable and tested to work for python 2.7+ and 3.4+

 ## Requirements:
     Will need to ensure boto3 libraries have been installed as part of your Python libraries